 The porphyrias are a group of metabolic disorders.
 A metabolic disorder is the term used when there is a problem with one of the chemical processes within the body.
 In the porphyrias, the chemical process that is affected is the one that produces a substance called haem.

-Haem is mainly made in the liver and in red blood cells.
-Haem is used to make haemoglobin in red blood cells which is used to transport oxygen around the body.
+Haem is mainly made in the liver and in bone marrow.
+Haem is used to make haemoglobin which transports oxygen around the body in red blood cells.
 Haem is also used to make a number of proteins in the body, needed for various important functions.

-There is a complex process that goes on in the liver and in red blood cells to make haem.
+There is a complex process that goes on in the liver and in bone marrow to make haem.
 The process has various steps and each step is controlled by a special protein called an enzyme.
-At each step, substances are made that are known as haem precursors (substances that are made during the process leading up to the making of haem).
+At each step, substances are made that are known as haem precursors.
+These are substances that are made during the process leading up to the making of haem.
 They include substances called porphyrins.

 There are seven different types of porphyria.
 In each type, there is a lack of (or partial lack of) one of the enzymes that controls one of the steps in the making of haem.
 Because this enzyme is lacking, there is overproduction of haem precursors including porphyrins.
 The porphyrins and other precursors may then build up in the body and cause the various problems associated with porphyria.
 When porphyrins build up in the skin, it becomes very sensitive to sunlight and this causes the skin symptoms of porphyria.
 Build-up of other haem precursors in the liver and elsewhere in the body causes the symptoms that occur in the acute attacks of porphyria.